Saidat23/devops.pbl/MERN.md

 });"

 Start the server using the command " node index.js " and you will see a message that says "Database connected successfully" which indicate that the backend has been configured.
+Next thing is to test it.

 ![screenshot mongoDB connection string](https://github.com/Saidat23/devops.pbl/assets/138054715/49851b37-ef2b-4418-b106-fdc9aaff3f97)

-Next thing is to test it.

 #### Testing Backend Code without Frontend using RESTful API

 Presently, we have written the backend part of our To-Do application, and configured a database, but we do not have a frontend User Interface yet.
 We need a ReactJS code to achieve this.
 But during development, we will need a way to test our code using RESTfull API.
 Therefore, we will need to make use of some API development client to test our code.
 We would make use of Postman to test our API.

-Click on Install Postman to download and install postman on your machine.
+Download and install postman on your machine.

-You should test all the API endpoints and make sure they are working.
-For the endpoints that require body, you should send JSON back with the necessary fields since it’s what we setup in our code.
+Test all the API endpoints and make sure they are working.
+For the endpoints that require body, send JSON back with the necessary fields since it’s what we setup in our code.

-Now open your Postman, create a POST request to the API http://<PublicIP-or-PublicDNS>:5000/api/todos.
-This request sends a new task to our To-Do list so the application could store it in the database.
+Open your Postman, create a POST request to the API "http://<PublicIP-or-PublicDNS>:5000/api/todos".
+This request sends a new task to the To-Do list, then the application stores it in the database.

-Note: make sure your set header key Content-Type as application/json
+Make sure that your Headers key Content-Type has a value set as application/json.

+Create a GET request to your API on "http://<PublicIP-or-PublicDNS>:5000/api/todos".
+This request will retrieve all existing records from the To-do application (backend requests these records from the database and sends it us back as a response to GET request).

+We have tested the backend part of our To-Do application and made sure that it supports all three operations we wanted:

+1.Display a list of tasks – HTTP GET request

+2.Add a new task to the list – HTTP POST request

+3.Delete an existing task from the list – HTTP DELETE request

+With this, We have successfully created our Backend.